 Pricing is key of course, especially for those who don’t have insurance or their particular insurer requires them to obtain diabetes devices through the Durable Medical Equipment (DME) category, which does not include this new Omnipod 5 system.

-At the time of regulatory approval, Insulet declined to provide the retail cash pricing for a box of Omnipod 5 Pods.
-However, in past investor updates, company leadership has said they plan to offer Omnipod 5 “at parity” with their DASH product.
+During past investor updates, Insulet’s leadership has said they planned to offer Omnipod 5 “at parity” with their DASH product.

 A box of 5 Omnipod DASH Pods currently ranges from $270 to $369 at retail pharmacies.
 Prices may be as low as $118 on Amazon.